Ivar Aavatsmark

 Ivar Aavatsmark (11 December 1864 – 1 July 1947) was a Norwegian officer and politician for the Liberal Party.
-He finished his military career in 1928, as Major General, head of the 2nd Division and Commander of Akershus Fortress.
+He finished his military career in 1928, as major general, head of the 2nd Division and Commander of Akershus Fortress.
 As a politician he was a five-term MP between 1907 and 1921, and served as Minister of Defence from 1919 to 1920 and 1921 to 1923.

 Personal life

-He was born at Aavatsmark in Høylandet as a son of farmers Anders Pedersen Aavatsmark (1820–1906) and Margrethe Salomonsdatter Mørkved (1821–1902).
+He was born at Aavatsmark in Høylandet Municipality as a son of farmers Anders Pedersen Aavatsmark (1820–1906) and Margrethe Salomonsdatter Mørkved (1821–1902).
 He was an uncle of the forester Ivar Aavatsmark and a first cousin of Ole Severin Aavatsmark and brother-in-law of Høylandet mayor Lorents Mørkved.

 In November 1898 in Helsinki he married the singer Ida Emilia Basilier Flodin (1870–1957).
 She was a daughter of politician Frithiof Ferdinand Flodin and sister of Ida Basilier-Magelssen.

 Career

 Military positions

 He attended school in Namsos before finishing his secondary education at Trondhjem Cathedral School in 1886.
 He then took officer training at the Norwegian Military Academy, which he finished in 1889.
-He was promoted to Premier Lieutenant in 1890 and graduated from the Norwegian Military College in 1892.
+He was promoted to premier lieutenant in 1890 and graduated from the Norwegian Military College in 1892.
 After one year in the King's Guard he was an aspirant in the general staff from 1894 to 1898.
-He was then promoted to Captain, and after a period as an adjoint from 1900 to 1903 he was a teacher at the Norwegian Military College from 1903 to 1911.
+He was then promoted to captain, and after a period as an adjoint from 1900 to 1903 he was a teacher at the Norwegian Military College from 1903 to 1911.
 Following the death of his older brother he took over the family farm in Høylandet in 1904, and resided there from 1906 to 1911.

-In 1911 he was promoted to Lieutenant Colonel, and leader of the Namdalen Battalion.
-In 1915 he was promoted to Colonel, and leader of the Infantry Regiment 13.
-He was promoted to Major General in 1919, and led the 5th Division in Trondhjem.
-From July 1928 to December 1932 he led the 2nd Division and served as Commander of Akershus Fortress.
+In 1911 he was promoted to lieutenant colonel, and leader of the Namdalen Battalion.
+In 1915 he was promoted to colonel, and leader of the Infantry Regiment 13.
+He was promoted to major general in 1919, and led the 5th Division in Trondhjem.
+From July 1928 to December 1932 he led the 2nd Division and served as commander of Akershus Fortress.